hashmat-beep/hashmat-beep/README.md

 ### 🚀 Projects

 **🔹 [AI Resume Analyzer](https://github.com/yourrepo)** — AI-Powered Resume Feedback Tool
 Built using Python, Streamlit, and OpenAI’s GPT API.
 It extracts keywords from resumes, checks for skill gaps, and gives smart feedback.
 Users upload a PDF resume, and the app shows how well it matches a job description using NLP.
-Inspired by this tutorial: [YouTube Video](https://www.youtube.com/watch?v=iYOz165wGkQ&t=1115s).

 **🔹 [CodeBud](https://github.com/yourrepo)** — AI Coding Assistant
 Built with Vite, HTML, CSS, and JavaScript.
 Uses OpenAI API for real-time coding help.
 Deployed on Vercel.